Addiction Treatment Program for Veterans

-Treatment for veterans should always be individualized to meet your specific needs.
+Addiction treatment for veterans should always be individualized to meet your specific needs.
 As a veteran, you may be suffering from a wide range of conditions that make it very difficult for you to manage your day-to-day life.
 You may even be facing physical illness from substance use.

 Post-Traumatic Stress Disorder (PTSD)

-It is very common for veterans to struggle with post-traumatic stress disorder (PTSD) as well as a substance use disorder.
+It is very common for veterans to struggle with post-traumatic stress disorder (PTSD) as well as substance use disorder.
 When both conditions occur at the same time, which is called co-occurring disorders, individuals typically need to seek professional addiction treatment for veterans to address both conditions at one time.